korenyoni/difftest/README.md

 ##Usage Examples:

-* `./difftest.sh` : Tests all the programs in the current directory in respect to the testcases within the testcases directory, their prefix being "q"
+* `./difftest.sh` : Tests all the programs in the current directory in respect to the testcases within the testcases directory, their prefix being "q" by default
 * `./difftest.sh -d tests` : Tests all programs in respect to testcases within a directory named "test"
 * `./difftest.sh -p v` : Same as first, but filename prefix is "v"
 * `./difftest.sh -l 2` : Same as first, but the program number is parsed at two digits